 The COVID-19 pandemic response from our health authorities and political leaders fails to address the measures we can take to improve our immune response should we contract the virus.
 This is a missed opportunity to promote healthy lifestyle behaviours at a teachable moment.

-The COVID-19 virus is new to the human population so most of us are susceptible to infection if we are exposed.
-However, the severity of the infection varies vastly from asymptomatic to fatal in a manner that is not random.
-Deaths due to COVID-19 are mostly in the old and the sick – there have been very few deaths of non-obese healthy adults.
+The Covid-19 virus is new to the human population so most of us are susceptible to infection if we are exposed.
+However, the severity of the infection varies greatly from asymptomatic to fatal in a manner that is not random.
+Most Covid-19 deaths have been in the elderly and middle aged adults in poor health – there have been very few deaths in non-obese healthy adults.
 The presence of chronic disease is well documented as a risk factor for more severe infection, but undiagnosed disease processes – insulin resistance, inflammation, unhealthy arteries – are under-recognised, as is sub-optimal nutrition and shortfalls in other areas of healthy lifestyle behaviours.
 Artery disease is ubiquitous and begins at an early age in countries where people eat significant amounts of animal products or processed foods – most middle aged Australian men and almost all men and women over age 70yr have advanced artery disease whether or not they have been diagnosed with heart disease.

-We have been looking at the research around immune response to COVID-19 and other viruses and the role nutrition and lifestyle play in this, as well as listening to presentations by authors we trust, and the information is empowering – there are actions you can take to give yourself the best chance of a quick recovery from a COVID-19 infection.
-This page was initially built on our recent webinar presentations but continues to evolve as we learn more.
+We have been looking at the research around immune response to Covid-19 and other viruses and the role nutrition and lifestyle play in this, as well as listening to presentations by authors we trust, and the information is empowering – there are actions you can take to give yourself the best chance of a quick recovery from a Covid-19 infection.

 A healthy immune system needs a healthy body